benmneb/word-of-the-buddha/web/content/04_the-four-noble-truths.md

 <div className="alpha-numeric-list">
 1.
     1. This is the noble truth of suffering (dukkha).
     1. Suffering is to be fully understood.
     1. Suffering has been fully understood.

 1.
-  1. This is the noble truth of the origin of suffering: wanting (_taṅha_) causing rebirth.
+    1. This is the noble truth of the origin of suffering: wanting (_taṅha_) causing rebirth.
     1. Wanting (the origin of suffering) is to be abandoned.
     1. Wanting (the origin of suffering) has been abandoned.

 1.
     1. This is the noble truth of the cessation of suffering: extinguishing (_nirodha_) that wanting.
     1. The end of wanting (the cessation of suffering) is to be realised.
     1. The end of wanting (the cessation of suffering) has been realised.

 1.
-  1. This is the noble truth of the way leading to the cessation of suffering: the noble eightfold path (_ariya aṭṭhaṅgika magga)_.
+    1. This is the noble truth of the way leading to the cessation of suffering: the noble eightfold path (_ariya aṭṭhaṅgika magga)_.
     1. The noble eightfold path (the way to the cessation of suffering) is to be developed.
     1. The noble eightfold path (the way to the cessation of suffering) has been developed.
 </div>

 Thus, in regard to things unheard before in this generation, there arose in me vision, knowledge, wisdom, true knowledge, and light.